Put a Former Prosecutor on Your Side Passionate About Defending My Clients

 Contact Conageski Law to schedule a free case evaluation with a Brooksville DUI lawyer.
 Call me at (352) 292-0822 today.

 In Florida, a first-offense DUI is considered a misdemeanor.
 Second, third, and subsequent DUI offenses will lead to harsher penalties.
-Multiple offenses within a 10-year period will be charged as felonies.
-Felony DUIs carry harsher penalties, punishable by up to prison time and fines.
+Multiple offenses within 10 years may be charged as felonies.
+Felony DUIs carry harsher penalties, which can include prison time and substantial fines.

 Penalties for a first-offense DUI can include: